andy-maier/easy-server/docs/index.rst

 The "easy-vault" files remain encrypted in the file system while their content is used to access the servers.

-The server definition file defines general information about the servers, such as a short description, contact name, or a reminder which network to use for accessing them.
+The server file defines general information about the servers, such as a short description, contact name, or a reminder which network to use for accessing them.

-The link between the server definition file and the vault file are user-defined nicknames for the servers.
+The link between the server file and the vault file are user-defined nicknames for the servers.
 These nicknames can also used by users as a convenient way to identify servers in commands.

-The server definition files support the definition of server groups that also have a nickname.
+The server files support the definition of server groups that also have a nickname.

 Typical use cases for the **easy-server** package are test programs